Research in Medical Education (RIME) Awards

 Applications which focus on an area outside of the thematic areas outlined above will be considered eligible where the applicant presents a compelling and justifiable case for how the project possesses strong potential to impact on policy and/or practice in medical education and training in Ireland.

-The Medical Council- INHED Research in Medical Education awards will not fund;
+The Research in Medical Education Awards will not fund;

-- Literature reviews, curriculum developments, service evaluation, audits, surveys, need assessments or technology development (although these elements may be part of an integrated research study).
+- Literature reviews, curriculum developments, service evaluation or audits (although these elements may be part of an integrated research study).

 - Implementation of an intervention without a predominant research element.

-February 2021 Progress project presentation at INHED2021 ASM
+February 2024: Interim project oral presentation at INHED 2024 ASM

-July 2021 Submission of final report with ongoing updates to INHED re outputs from funded work
+July 2025: Submission of final report with updates to INHED re outputs from funded work

 Application review process and assessment criteria

-- Clarity of the aims and objectives of the proposed research
+- Clarity as to the aims and objectives of the work is offered.

-- Evidence of appropriate and robust research governance.
+- Appropriate and robust research governance is evident.